hidacow/SHU-CourseHelper/README.md

    Enter the 4-digit teacher id

+   `Do you want to replace a course you have selected with this one?`

+   Enter `Y` to use Advanced Mode features or enter `N` or nothing to skip

+   `Enter the course id of the course to replace :`

+   Enter the 8-digit course id

+   `Enter the teacher id of the course to replace :`

+   Enter the 4-digit teacher id

+   If you want to quit entering information, enter nothing when prompted to enter information of next course

    Please make sure that all the information you input is correct, or the program will return an error

-   The courses entered when prompted will be selected in the normal mode for the time being.

 ### **Contribute**